Dear Fellow Educator,

 Having taught in the Minneapolis Public Schools for the past 22 years, I know that interdisciplinary, STEM programming provides a viable solution for closing the achievement and opportunity gaps.
 Because students are engaged and enthused about learning, they naturally develop the skills necessary in becoming effective communicators, critical thinkers, and productive group members.
 In other words, they’re ready to lead the future.

 Interdisciplinary, elementary STEM education provides a successful model for closing the opportunity gap as well.
 Research shows that students, whose interest in STEM was sparked prior to middle school, were more likely to go into STEM fields later in life, earning on average 26% more than non-STEM workers.
-We want all students to have financially secure futures, and STEM education helps this to happen!
+We want all students to have financially secure futures, and early STEM education helps this to happen!

 New curriculum are unnecessary: